COVID-stricken Noah Lyles finishes 3rd in 200 meters won by Botswana's Letsile Tebogo

 “After a thorough medical evaluation, Noah chose to compete tonight,” the statement said.
 “We respect his decision and will continue to monitor his condition closely.”

 The men's 4x100 relay is set for Friday, and Lyles was expected to run the anchor leg in what many thought would be a quest for a third gold medal in Paris.
-He said that decision had not been made as of late Thursday.
+He said he would talk to his teammates and come to a decision.

 “I want to be very honest and transparent, and I’m going to let them make the decision,” Lyles said, describing himself as being at around 90 or 95%.

 In the 200, Tebogo, 21, led wire-to-wire and won in 19.46 seconds, the fourth-fastest time in history, but .15 slower than Lyles' top time.
-Kenny Bednarek finished in 19.62 for his second straight silver, and Lyles, four nights after winning a close-as-can-be 100, ran the curve in 19.70.
+Kenny Bednarek finished in 19.62 for his second straight silver, and Lyles ran the curve in 19.70.

 The first sign something might be wrong came a night earlier when Lyles finished second in a lackluster semifinal, then left the track without talking to reporters to head to the medical tent.
 His coach said he was fine.